-For years, Pierce Brosnan seemed a natural choice to carry the Walther PPK.
+For years, even before he was Bond, Pierce Brosnan seemed a natural choice to have a licence to kill.

 I don’t know that I loved any of the Brosnan films ouright, but they did modernize 007, gave the series some geopolitical heft.
 Bond became a contemporary, post-Cold War government fixer.
 It suited him.